zrouliaa/covid19-data-analysis/README.md

 # covid19-data-analysis

 After Importing data, cleaning it, analyzing it and successfully visualize it.
-I did find the correlation between the covid19 infection rates and other happiness factors for all countries.
+I did find the correlation between the covid19 infection rates and other worldwide happiness factors.
 For more details, check the Notebook file : https://github.com/zrouliaa/covid19-data-analysis/blob/main/covid19%20data%20analysis%20notebook.ipynb

 ### To run the project in your own laptop, you will need to install jupyter notebook using these instructions: